Device Authorization

 Authorized Devices, depending on your permissions. - In the Active Authorization Codes section, select the trash can icon to the right of the code or device.

-In the modal, select Delete.
+- In the modal, select Delete.

-Authorization Code & Client Deployment
+Authorization Code & Agent Deployment

 End User Authorization